Asymmetric warfare: Syria

-Much of the 2012–present Syrian Civil War has been asymmetrical.
+Much of the 2012–2024 Syrian Civil War has been asymmetrical.
 The Syrian National Coalition, Mujahideen, and Kurdish Democratic Union Party have been engaging with the forces of the Syrian government through asymmetric means.
 The conflict has seen large-scale asymmetric warfare across the country, with the forces opposed to the government unable to engage symmetrically with the Syrian government and resorting instead to other asymmetric tactics such as suicide bombings and targeted assassinations.

 Ukraine

 The 2022 Russian invasion of Ukraine has resulted in what could be described in some respects as an asymmetrical warfare scenario.
 Russia has a much larger economy, population, and has superior military might to Ukraine.
 The use of MAGURA V5 unmanned surface vehicles (USVs) to attack Russian Black Sea Fleet ships such as the Tsezar Kunikov has been cited as example of asymmetrical warfare by analysts.

+The use of first-person view (FPV) drones, AI-assisted targeting tools, open-source geospatial intelligence (GEOINT), and decentralized crowdfunding in the Russo-Ukrainian war have been cited as examples of this trend.
+These techniques have demonstrated how comparatively inexpensive technologies can generate disproportionate battlefield effects.

 Semi-symmetric warfare

 A new understanding of warfare has emerged amidst the 2022 Russian invasion of Ukraine.
 Although this type of warfare does not oppose an insurgency to a counter-insurgency force, it does involve two actors with substantially asymmetrical means of waging war.
 Notably, as technology has improved war-fighting capabilities, it has also made them more complex, thus requiring greater expertise, training, flexibility and decentralization.
 The nominally weaker military can exploit those complexities and seek to eliminate the asymmetry.
 This has been observed in Ukraine, as defending forces used a rich arsenal of anti-tank and anti-air missiles to negate the invading forces' apparent mechanized and aerial superiority, thus denying their ability to conduct combined arms operations.
-The success of this strategy will be compounded by access to real-time intelligence and the adversary's inability to utilize its forces to the maximum of their potential due to factors such as the inability to plan, brief and execute complex, full-spectrum operations.
+The success of this strategy is compounded by access to real-time intelligence and the adversary's inability to utilize its forces to the maximum of their potential due to factors such as the inability to plan, brief and execute complex, full-spectrum operations.